hao1032/obsidian/lbecom/docs/index.md

 ## Commands

 * `mkdocs new [dir-name]` - Create a new project.
-* `mkdocs serve` - Start the live-reloading docs server.
+* `mkdocs serve` - Start999 the live-reloading docs server.
 * `mkdocs build` - Build the documentation site.
 * `mkdocs -h` - Print help message and exit.